Adem Karagöz: Police pick up teen founders at the airport-breakinglatest.news-Breaking Latest News

 According to Lampel, Karagöz sometimes referred to himself as “Dr. Karagöz” issued.
 The start-up scene also learned of cases in which Karagöz presented himself with a doctorate.
 In a co-working space in Düsseldorf, where the finance team of Bavarian Airlines was to be based, Karagöz signed up with his doctorate.

-Karagöz denies this to the founding scene: “I have never used this prefix.”
+Karagöz denies this to the Gründerszene: “I have never used this prefix.”
+When registering in the co-working space, his assistant may have given the wrong title.
+Karagöz himself did not register there.